ATcms-dev/atcms-cockroach/README.md

   $ fly volumes create crdb_data --region <region> --size 10
   ```

 7. (Optional) Then we set the VM size we want the database.
-Cockroach DB recommends at least 4gb of RAM, but I'm currently running on 256mb to see how far I can stretch a dollar.
+Cockroach DB recommends at least 4gb of RAM, but I'm currently running on 512mb to see how far I can stretch a dollar.
+256mb and you'll hit issues causing nodes to restart frequently.
 To each their own.
 It's rather easy to adjust after the fact as well.

   ```sh
   $ fly scale vm <size> --memory <memory_in_megabytes>